 - Normality: For any fixed value of independent and the dependent variables is normally distributed.

 How to process with simple linear regression?

-In statistical evaluation of medical data is often to describe relationships between two variables.
+In statistical evaluation of research data, there is often need to describe relationships between two variables.
 This relationship is analysed through regression.

 Example: 1) A university medical centre is investigating the relationship between stress and blood pressure.
 Assume that both a stress test score and a blood pressure reading have been recorded for a sample of 20 patients